lejon/PartiallyCollapsedLDA/src/main/resources/configuration/Configuration-README.txt

 ## Should the density of the type/topic matrix be logged true/false,
 # observe that this incurs a performance penalty since the type/topic
-# matrix is looped ove each time the density should be printed
+# matrix is looped over each time the density should be printed
 log_type_topic_density = false

+## Stopword file
+# filename of a file with one word per line of stopwords
+# default = stoplist.txt
+stoplist = stoplist.txt

 debug = 0